-U.S. Trademark Application Serial No. 88461425 designates an owner's domicile address that is located outside of the United States or its territories.
+U.S. Trademark Application Serial No. 88719390 designates an owner's domicile address that is located outside of the United States or its territories.
 Thus, the applicant, also Respondent, is foreign-domiciled and must be represented by a U.S.-licensed attorney.
 37 C.F.R. § 2.11(a).

-Submissions in U.S. Trademark Application Serial No. 88461425 improperly set forth the name "Alan David Irwin" as the attorney of record, and the correspondent, at some point during prosecution.
-The submission in this record includes bar membership information consistent with Mr. Irwin's admission to the California Bar but sets forth an attorney email address of a third party.
+Submissions in U.S. Trademark Application Serial No. 88719390 improperly set forth the name "Keith A. Gantenbein" as the attorney of record, and the correspondent, at some point during prosecution.
+The submissions in these records include bar membership information consistent with Mr. Gantenbein's admission to the Colorado Bar but set forth an attorney email address of a third party.

-U.S. Trademark Application Serial No. 88461425 includes submission(s) which list Mr. Irwin and include his purported signature, but the attached supporting declaration from Mr. Irwin indicates that he did not sign any of the submissions.
-See Exhibit A. Moreover, even though Mr. Irwin is a U.S.-licensed attorney who may practice before the USPTO in trademark matters, he has informed the USPTO that (i) he is not the attorney of record in the applications; (ii) he did not consent to be listed as such; (iii) he has no ongoing relationship with the applicant named in the applications; and/or (iv) he has never used the email address listed in the applications.
+U.S. Trademark Application Serial No. 88719390 includes submissions which list Mr. Gantenbein and include his purported signature, but the attached supporting declaration from Mr. Gantenbein indicates that he did not sign any of the submissions.
+See Exhibit A. Moreover, even though Mr. Gantenbein is a U.S.-licensed attorney who may practice before the USPTO in trademark matters, he has informed the USPTO that (i) he is not the attorney of record in the applications; (ii) he did not consent to be listed as such; (iii) he has no ongoing relationship with the applicant named in the applications; and/or (iv) he has never used the email address listed in the applications.
 Id.

-Therefore, the record indicates that Respondents have provided false or fictitious signature information in violation of 37 C.F.R. § 11.18.2 In TEAS form filings, Respondents, or someone acting on Respondents' behalf, impermissibly entered the electronic signature of an attorney who neither consented to the representation of Respondents nor personally entered the electronic signature on the filing.
-These impermissible signatures appeared in the signature block of a form which falsely identified Mr. Irwin as the attorney of record.
+Therefore, the record indicates that Respondents have provided false or fictitious signature information in violation of 37 C.F.R. § 11.18.
+In TEAS form filings, Respondents, or someone acting on Respondents' behalf, impermissibly entered the